mozilla-services/socorro/docs/dev.rst

    app@socorro:/app$ socorro-cmd fetch_crashids --num=1 | bin/process_crashes.sh

-After running ``bin/process_crashes.sh``, you will need to run the processor which will do the actual processing.
+After running ``bin/process_crashes.sh``, you will need to :ref:`run the processor <run-the-processor-locally>` which will do the actual processing.

+If you want to view the processed crash, you will need to :ref:`run the webapp <run-the-webapp-locally>`.

 If you find this doesn't meet your needs, you can write a shell script using the commands and scripts that ``process_crashes.sh`` uses.
 They are described